zhang-xd18/AlterOpt/README.md

 ...
 ```

-A example of 'run.sh' is provided in the repository.
+Before training the network, you need to arrange the dataset as abovementioned.
+After that, a example of 'run.sh' is provided in the repository.
+The training procedure can be easily operated by 'bash run.sh'.

 ## Acknowledgment